Vintage cameras and how to use them

 Understanding the properties of the film is important for successful use of a vintage camera.
 In the Film Section, I give some information about types of film.
 Pages describing types of film, common formats, latitude, and reciprocity failure are to be found here.
 How to source unavailable films and how to cut your own is also covered.
 You will find methods for making your own backing paper.

 Restoration of Vintage Cameras

-Being at lease 70 years old, Art Deco cameras often need some loving care to get then back to servicable form.
+Being at least 70 years old, Art Deco cameras often need some loving care to get then back to servicable form.
 In the Restoration Section, you will find some restoration projects I have undertaken.
 Using simple procedures, these old cameras can be brought back to life.

 Please have a look at the cameras in my collection.
 You may want to check back later because I am adding to my collection regularly.
 My Collection